-There are currently three Power State Sets advocated:

-IEEE1621(256) - [IEEE1621]

-DMTF(512) - [DMTF]
+There are currently three Power State Sets advocated: IEEE1621(256) - [IEEE1621] DMTF(512) - [DMTF] EMAN(768) - [this document]

-- [EMAN-MON-MIB] EMAN (768)

 The respective specific states related to each Power State Set are specified in the following sections.
 The guidelines for the modification of Power State Sets are specified in the IANA Considerations Section.